matomo-org/plugin-QueuedTracking/README.md

 * Enable tracker mode in `config.ini.php` via `[Tracker] debug=1` if processing requests during tracking is enabled.
 * Use the command `./console queuedtracking:print-queued-requests` to view the next requests to process in each queue.
 If you execute this command twice within 1-10 minutes, and it outputs the same, the queue is not being processed most likely indicating a problem.

+__I am using the Log Importer in combination with Queued Tracking, is there something to consider?__

+Yes, we recommend to set the "Number of requests to process" to `1` as the log importer usually sends multiple requests at once using bulk tracking already.

 __Are there any known issues?__

 * In case you are using bulk tracking the bulk tracking response varies compared to the regular one.
 We will always return